rackerlabs/docs-cloud-monitoring/api-docs/api-reference/agents-operations.rst

   Agent updates are verified against a cryptographic digest which is signed by the agent root certificate authority.
-This signing certificate is separate from the endpoint TLS certificate and the signing is done on a single machine, off-line.
+This signing certificate is separate from the endpoint TLS certificate and the signing is done on a single computer, off-line.
 This means that the security of updates is separated from that of the endpoint.

 Agent IDs